GALÁPAGOS WEATHER - WHEN TO GO

 GALÁPAGOS DRY SEASON

-• As cold waters travel north from the Antarctica region, the climate becomes more subtropical than tropical.
+The dry season in Galápagos, also known as the garúa season, is when temperatures cool down.
+As cold waters travel north from Antarctica, the climate becomes more subtropical than tropical.

 GALÁPAGOS RAINY SEASON